 Partition shapes into parts with equal areas.
 Express the area of each part as a unit fraction of the whole.
-For example, partition a shape into 4 parts with equal area, and describe the area of each part as 1/4 of the area of the shape.

 Code Digital Student Experience Code Teacher Resources ISIP Recognizing Fractions in Different Forms ISIP Finding the Area of Rectangles

 Use the four operations with whole numbers to solve problems.